 Blue Man Group began its’ run in Chicago in 1997 at the Briar Street, and has continued ever since, entertaining and mesmerizing its audience with every show.
 With themes ranging from the information age, cultural norms, science, technology and much more, the performers themselves never say a word.
 Instead they let their music, props and the performance speak for them.
 The performers at one point did speak with theatergoers after the show, but that quickly ceased, so that they stay in character the entire time.
 If an autograph is requested, one would likely get a smudge of blue paint.
 While the Blue Man Group can sometimes be a mystifying and confusing performance, Briar Street Theater parking doesn’t have to be.
 When you let ParkWhiz take care of parking in the busy Lakeview area for you, all you need to do is sit back and enjoy the show.

-ParkWhiz is event parking for the Information Age - all you have to do is find your show for the Briar Street Theater on the ParkWhiz website, pay a small fee, print your parking pass and bring it with you to the Briar Street Theater parking lot.
+ParkWhiz is event parking for the Information Age - all you have to do is find your show for the Briar Street Theater on the ParkWhiz website, print your parking pass and bring it with you to the Briar Street Theater parking lot.
 With ParkWhiz, you won’t be left having to park in a carriage house when the curtain’s about to rise.